NOTES ON THE MASTER & COMMANDER SERIES

 You should read the books in order: you get the story unfolding of course, but anyway the earlier ones are best, and can all be endlessly re-read, apart from the first half of Desolation Island – although the second half is excellent, including the scariest of all the naval engagements.

 Having read the series 20-plus times, I skip Clarissa Oakes.
-The Ionian Mission drags until the final third.
-For the first 100 pages, Blue at the Mizzen footles about between Gib, Madeira and England, Far Side has 16 pages of talk about whaling (p73), and the early pages of The Yellow Admiral (perhaps the weakest book in the series because of its abrupt and unsatisfying incidents) feature lectures on the enclosures, on the rules of prize-fighting, a 2½ page, one-paragraph account at second hand of the engagement with The Droits de l’Homme (p109), and a similar account of a battle involving the Eurotas.
+For the first 100 pages, Blue at the Mizzen footles about between Gib, Madeira and England.
+For three-quarters of its length, The Ionian Mission seems like a treatise on futility: the French two-decker encountered in the Channel, Jack’s assignation with Mercedes, sailing back and forth past the moored Frenchmen, Stephen’s tramp in the marshes, the doomed pursuit of the French flotilla, until at last we begin the eponymous mission.
+Far Side has 16 pages of talk about whaling (p73), and the early pages of The Yellow Admiral (perhaps the weakest book in the series because of its abrupt and unsatisfying incidents) feature lectures on the enclosures, on the rules of prize-fighting, a 2½ page, one-paragraph account at second hand of the engagement with The Droits de l’Homme (p109), and a similar account of a battle involving the Eurotas.

 Re-readers (though not readers) may also grow impatient with some of S and J’s adventures on land, especially when they seem so closely derived from research, such as their time in Australia in Nutmeg.

 Ref.
 Diana’s mad relative in Post Captain: